hftf/roirpt/README.md

 ### `*-phrasing.json`

-Multi-word entries that could be considered part of a more memorization-heavy "phrasing" system.
+Multi-word entries that could be considered part of a more memorization-heavy “phrasing” system.

 Half the entries are just short mandatories + <kbd>^</kbd>
 that give the word <samp>a</samp> appended on either before or after,